cashiwamochi/opencv_examples/README.md

 It supports pinhole and fisheye camera models and undistortion is also performed.
 Of course, both of chess-board-detection and circle-pattern-detection are available.   ```datasets``` folder includes 2 image-sequences.
 (Fisheye-calibration is implemented, but I didn't check this is correct.)
 A checker-board is from https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf .

-### Stiching
+### Stitching
-This shows how to use cv::Sticher.
+This shows how to use cv::Stitcher.
 This is almost same as here.(https://docs.opencv.org/master/d8/d19/tutorial_stitcher.html)

 ### Triangulation